Out-of-State Preadmission screening and resident review (PASRR) Arrangements: Questions & Answers

 Scenario 1

-Question: Does Mrs. Borja need a new Level II evaluation?
+Question: Does Resident 1 need a new Level II evaluation?
 If so, when?

-Answer: While State O continues to cover Mrs. Borja, she will generally not need a new Level II evaluation.
+Answer: While State O continues to cover Resident 1, they will generally not need a new Level II evaluation.
 Instead, the Level II evaluation conducted by State O remains controlling.
-However, if the Specialized Services that Mrs. Borja received in State O are not available in State D, a new Level II evaluation must be performed to identify an alternative set of Specialized Services.
+However, if the Specialized Services that Resident 1 received in State O are not available in State D, a new Level II evaluation must be performed to identify an alternative set of Specialized Services.
 This situation should be treated as an interfacility transfer, and the new Level II evaluation can be conducted postadmission, as a Resident Review, complete with a formal determination and notice of change to Specialized Services.

 Scenario 2

-After being transferred, Ms. Mendez remains in State D long enough to be considered a resident; State O then stops paying for her coverage.
+After being transferred, Resident 2 remains in State D long enough to be considered a resident; State O then stops paying for their coverage.

 Question: Is State D required to conduct a Resident Review?

 Answer: Not necessarily.
-If Ms. Mendez already has been receiving the Specialized Services she needs—the ones first recommended in State O—State D need do nothing new (i.e., the PASRR regulations do not require any new action).
-However, if it has proven difficult to provide or arrange the services Ms. Mendez needs, State D should consider conducting a Resident Review.
-That way, Mrs. Mendez can be matched with locally available services that better meet her needs.
+If Resident 2 already has been receiving the Specialized Services they needs—the Specialized Services first recommended in State O—State D need to do nothing new (i.e., the PASRR regulations do not require any new action).
+However, if it has proven difficult to provide or arrange the services Resident 2’s needs, State D should consider conducting a Resident Review.
+That way, Resident 2 can be matched with locally available services that better meet her needs.

 Scenario 3

-Mr. Lim has been receiving Specialized Services A, B, and C in State O. He transfers to a nearby NF in bordering State D but is not yet a resident of State D.
+Resident 3 has been receiving Specialized Services A, B, and C in State O. They transfers to a nearby NF in bordering State D but is not yet a resident of State D.

-Question: Is State D obligated to provide Mr. Lim with the same set of Specialized Services he was receiving in State O?
+Question: Is State D obligated to provide Resident 3 with the same set of Specialized Services he was receiving in State O?

 Answer: No. Specialized Services vary from state to state, as do the qualifications of individuals who provide those services.
-State D is not obligated to create a new set of services out of whole cloth, even if State O continues to cover Mr. Lim’s services.
-At the same time, State D cannot simply ignore Mr. Lim’s previous plan of care.
-If State D needs to match Mr. Lim to a new (locally available) set of Specialized Services, it must conduct a new Level II evaluation at its own expense.
+State D is not obligated to create a new set of services out of whole cloth, even if State O continues to cover Resident 3’s services.
+At the same time, State D cannot simply ignore Resident 3’s previous plan of care.
+If State D needs to match Resident 3 to a new (locally available) set of Specialized Services, it must conduct a new Level II evaluation at its own expense.

 Scenario 4

-Mr. Caputo has been living in the community in State O but now is seeking admission to an NF in State D (perhaps because it is closer to family).
-However, he still is a resident of State O.
+Resident 4 has been living in the community in State O but now is seeking admission to an NF in State D (perhaps because it is closer to family).
+However, they are still a resident of State O.

-Question: When should Mr. Caputo receive a Level II evaluation?
+Question: When should Resident 4 receive a Level II evaluation?
 And which state should pay for it?

-Answer: Because Mr. Caputo has not yet been an NF resident in any state, he must receive a Level II preadmission evaluation, as required by the CFR.
-In practical terms, it is essential to determine whether the NF in State D can accommodate all of his needs—including his need for Specialized Services.
-Until he establishes residency in State D, Mr. Caputo remains a resident of State O. and because he has moved of his own volition, State O has no obligation to pay for his services in State D. As with Scenario 3, the obligation to pay for the Level II preadmission evaluation (when the time comes) rests with State D.
+Answer: Because Resident 4 has not yet been a NF resident in any state, they must receive a Level II preadmission evaluation, as required by the CFR.
+In practical terms, it is essential to determine whether the NF in State D can accommodate all of Resident 4’s needs—including their need for Specialized Services.
+Until they establish residency in State D, Resident 4 remains a resident of State O and because they have moved of their own volition, State O has no obligation to pay for their services in State D. As with Scenario 3, the obligation to pay for the Level II preadmission evaluation (when the time comes) rests with State D.

 Scenario 5

-Mr. Johnson has been residing in State O but has been approved for admission to an NF in State D. State O completed the PASRR process and has recommended and will be paying for Specialized Services.
+Resident 5 has been residing in State O but has been approved for admission to a NF in State D. State O completed the PASRR process and has recommended and will be paying for Specialized Services.

-Question: Can State D require that its PASRR staff conduct second Level I screen and Level II evaluation?
+Question: Can State D require that its’ PASRR staff conduct a second Level I screen and Level II evaluation?

 Answer: The intent of the out-of-state arrangement is to have an out-of-state admissions process based on collaboration between the states, which should lead to a receiving state having confidence in the work done by the state of origin.